Want to encourage block play?

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 To begin, I taped down a large piece of white paper onto the table.
-I used the white paper roll to create a border around his block play.
+I used the white paper roll to create a border.
 You could also create a border using painter’s tape.

-When my preschooler came down for breakfast, I simply prompted him with, Can you build a house? – and he was off!
+- When my preschooler came down for breakfast, I prompted him with, Can you build a house? – and he was off!

-Keep in mind, this Breakfast Invitation can be done dozens of times!
+Keep in mind; Preschoolers can do this Breakfast Invitation dozens of times!
 Each play will have a very different outcome.
 That is the joy of open-ended toys.
 There is simply no right or wrong way to begin!

 RELATED: Love block play, and need some more inspiration?
 Head HERE!

-Below, I linked three of our favorite blocks to use for block play.
-Remember, all I did was place the blocks in an easy to get to location and prompted with one simple question.
-The rest was up to my preschooler!
+Below, I linked three of our favorite blocks.
+Remember, all I did was place the blocks on the table and prompted my preschooler with one simple question.
+The rest was up to my four-year-old.